 Also, look for pressure sensitivity.
 Different styluses handle the task differently.
 The feedback provided with pressure sensitivity adds an extra realism that makes drawing on your tablet as close to analog pencil and paper as you can imagine.

 As with all apps, be sure to check the operating system used by the app of your choice.
 The most popular platforms are Windows, MacOS, Apple iOS, and Android, and unfortunately, very few apps work on all of them.

 Raster vs. Vector

 In the digital world, there are two sorts of images you can draw.
 Raster images, like JPG or PNG photographs, are drawn pixel by pixel.
-If you zoom in or enlarge the picture, it will get blurrier and blurrier.
-This is as if you are drawing on paper, and you are limited by how large your paper is.
+If you zoom in or enlarge the picture, it will get blurrier and blurrier if it exceeds the pixel size of the image.
+Think of this as drawing on paper, and you are limited by how large your paper is.
+You cannot expand the paper size like you cannot expand the pixels.
 Drawing a raster image is as simple and reasonably intuitive, depending on the app.

 No list of creative apps would be complete without listing offerings from Adobe.
-Adobe has led the pack for decades, and Adobe Photoshop is still the professional’s choice for raster art creation.
-Photoshop runs on all major operating systems, with accessory apps for mobile devices and tablets.
+Adobe has led the pack for decades, and Adobe Photoshop is still the professional's choice for raster art creation.
+Photoshop is one of the best drawing apps for Mac and PC; they also provide accessory apps for mobile devices and tablets.